Agentic AI Governance and Lifecycle Management in Healthcare: Introduction

 \subsection{The Need for Agentic AI Governance and Lifecycle Management}

 AI governance frameworks such as NIST’s AI Risk Management Framework \cite{NIST2024} and the EU AI Act \cite{Commission2025} increasingly emphasize continuous, lifecycle-based risk management, yet they lack specifics on operationalizing these for Agentic AI systems.
-In healthcare organizations, there is an absence of a minimally implementable agent lifecycle control plane governing how agents are registered, authorized, monitored, updated, and retired.
-This makes it challenging to sustain compliance and operational safety at scale \cite{Commission2025, NIST2025}.
-Ongoing interoperability, discovery efforts, and privacy-preserving credentials promise improved visibility and trust signaling.
+In healthcare organizations, there remains limited operational guidance of a minimally implementable agent lifecycle control plane governing how agents are registered, authorized, monitored, updated, and retired.
+This makes it challenging to sustain compliance and operational safety at scale \cite{Commission2025, NIST2025}. \\ Ongoing interoperability, discovery efforts, and privacy-preserving credentials promise improved visibility and trust signaling.
 However, they are rarely coupled with end-to-end policy enforcement across organizational boundaries \cite{Surapaneni2025, Nandakumar2025}.
 Behavioral evidence also suggests misalignment can be strategic and evade static testing, reinforcing the need for telemetry-driven governance that adjusts oversight for an agent’s autonomy, generality, goal complexity, and clinical or operational criticality\cite{OpenAI2025, Greenblatt2024}.
 These gaps become severe under HIPAA regulations that require demonstrable access controls and audit controls for systems handling PHI.
 However, agent-specific, audit-ready operational artifacts, such as registry fields, provenance, policy decision records, tool-call logs, and deprovisioning evidence, are not standardized.
-A lack of conflict resolution and measurable indicators of agent sprawl remain similarly under-modeled, leaving healthcare organizations without reliable predictors of security, compliance, and operational risk \cite{HHS2009} as agent fleets grow.
+A lack of conflict resolution and of measurable indicators of agent sprawl remain under-modeled, leaving healthcare organizations without clear indicators of security, compliance, and operational risk \cite{HHS2009} as agent fleets grow.